rakesh-45r/M3_Wipercontrolsystem/5_Report/README.md

 -> When water falls squarely on the rain sensor, the mechanism activates.
 -> The entire system cost rises when more components, including a rain sensor, are required.
 -> Rain sensors must make a decision within a few minutes to avoid erroneous detection of rain.

+## Objective
+The goal of this project is to know about the Wiper Control System.There will be one blue colour button on STM32.If we long press it the car will start Ignition and Just by Clicking it the Speed can be Change by changing the frequency.

+## SOFTWARES
+The below tools and packages are needed to work with STM32 Controllers with Qemu Support
+* Installable
+* GNU Toolchain
+* STM Cube IDE
+* Xpack Packages
+* Windows Build Tools
+* Open OCD
+* Qemu

+## 4W & H (WHO,WHAT,WHEN,WHERE,HOW)

+## WHAT
+The operational speed of a vehicle wiper is controlled by a wiper speed control mechanism based on rain conditions.
+To generate, the control system incorporates a rain sensor (30) that detects rain conditions.
+The amplitude of an analogue signal depends on the detected rain conditions.
+## WHEN
+The windshield wipers remove rain and snow from the windshield, while the headlights improve visibility at night.
+## WHO
+A wiper speed control system for an automobile manages the wiper's functioning speed in response to weather conditions
+# WHERE
+In general, car wipers are controlled by the stalk on the right side of the steering wheel.
+## HOW
+You can adjust the speed of the car wiper system according to the rainfall.